Akhawais/PingcordTracker/README.md

 This GitHub repo is not intended for Pingcord support.

-For support with Pingcord services or integrations, please head to https://pingcord.xyz and click the "Feedback & Support" button to join the Pingcord Support Discord server, and ask for assistance!
+For support with Pingcord services or integrations, please head to https://pingcord.xyz/help to join the Pingcord Support Discord server, and ask for assistance!